Shoreditch Street Art Guide – London Walking Tour

 Sclater Street

 A minutes’ walk away from Ebor Street you’ll find lots of street art filling Sclater street.
-One of the highlights is a huge sculptural brain that juts out of the wall, and since lockdown began some lovely posters to promote community kindness have been pasted onto the walls.
+One of the highlights is a huge sculptural brain that juts out of the wall.
+During lockdown I spotted some lovely posters to promote community kindness too.

 Holywell Lane